MichaelRegan/mrpir/docs/architecture.md

    - The class includes error handling for operations related to the `gpiozero` library.
 Errors are logged, and in cases where the sensor fails to initialize or operate correctly, the system can raise an exception or enter a safe state.

    **Usage in the Application:**
-   - The `SensorMonitor` integrates with the `ScreenControl` and `MQTTHelper` classes, triggering actions like adjusting screen brightness or notifying Home Assistant based on motion events.
+   - The `SensorMonitor` integrates with the `ScreenControl` and `MQTTSensorHelper` classes, triggering actions like adjusting screen brightness or notifying Home Assistant based on motion events.
 The class’s ability to register callbacks makes it flexible and easily extendable.

    **Test Considerations:**
    - Testing should include scenarios for motion detection, no-motion detection, callback invocation, error handling, and the start/stop functionality.
 Mocking the `gpiozero` library will be essential for isolating sensor behavior in unit tests.